Aeroluna/LunaCoopMod/README.md

 The Sovereign Battlecruiser has a fully functional teleport animation, so let's use that instead of the generic stand-in.

+- Fixed an issue where Call in the Fleet's initial targeting position would be offset when casted over flying pathing blockers.
+- Fixed an issue where Call in the Fleet would launch at a different trajectory than intended.

+Fun fact: the second bug was caused by trying to launch the missile to a position 500 units away, which would cause strange clamping issues out of bounds.

 - Fixed an issue where canceling building an Assault Galleon would play the Assault Galleon's death animation instead of the generic Terran build cancel animation.
 - Fixed an issue where Sovereign Battlecruisers would always visually fire from their anti-air turrets, even when shooting ground targets.
 - Fixed an issue where Call in the Fleet targeting reticles would visually bank with the targeted unit.
 - Changed Theia Raven Silent Mode ability to no longer require decelerating to cast.
 - Added unique visual effect for Theia Raven Silent Mode instead of reusing the Overseer's.
+- Fixed an issue where Hellbat's Wildfire Explosives fear effect would stop the AI of affected units.
+- Fixed an issue where Mag Mines would not play their entire animation when firing.

 yeah.